jonathanw82/the-honey-pot/README.md

 #### Visitors to this website are searching for:
-* Infomation on Honey bees and honey.
+* Information on Honey bees and honey.
 * Ability to learn about where there honey comes from.

 #### This Website is the best way to help them achieve these things because: